allenc256/teenyGPT/README.md

 All dataset, model, and training parameters used for training are specified in a single config file (`config.ini`).
-The defaults provided will train a small 4 layer, 256 token context length model over `data/tiny_shakespeare.txt` (this takes around ~1 minute or so on a RTX 4090).
+The defaults provided will train a small 4 layer, 256 token context length model over `data/tiny_shakespeare.txt` (this takes around < 2 minutes or so on a RTX 4090).

 This project also includes a generation script (`generate.py`) which can be used to generate sample continuations: